 Patreon makes money from three different revenue streams:

 Subscription fees: This is the core of Patreon’s business model.
-Patreon takes a cut of the subscription fees that creators receive from their patrons.
+Patreon takes a cut of the subscription fees creators receive from their patrons.

 Donations: Patreon offers patrons the option to donate to their favorite creators.
 Patrons can donate a one-time or monthly amount.
 Creators can use the amount that patrons donate to fund their projects.